-BE IT FURTHER RESOLVED THAT the Assistant Community Development Director or designee is hereby directed to file all necessary materials with the Department of Housing and Community Development to certify the 2023-2031 Housing Element.
+BE IT FURTHER RESOLVED THAT the Assistant Community Development Director or designee is hereby directed to file all necessary material with the Department of Housing and Community Development to certify the 2023-2031 Housing Element.

-I, Judi Herren, City Clerk of Menlo Park, do hereby cert City Council Resolution was duly and regularly passed Council on the day of and adopted at the meeting by said City
+I, , City Clerk of Menlo Park, do hereby certify that the above and foregoing City Council Resolution was duly and regularly passed and adopted at the meeting by said City Council on the day of , 2023, by the following votes:

-AYES:

-NOES:

-ABSENT:

-ABSTAIN:

-IN WITNESS THEREOF, I have hereunto set my hand on this day of, 202 •
+IN WITNESS THEREOF, I have hereunto set my hand and affixed the Official Seal of said City on this day of , 2023.

 City Clerk